ankit-gautam23/demystiflying-git/readme.md

 # Git Started
 - To check what version of git is installed
 > $ git --version
 - To initialize a local repo
 > $ git init
-$ git status(to check the status of your repo, files which are changed are acknowledged here)
+- To check the status of your repo, files which are changed are acknowledged here
+> $ git status

 git status plays a vital role when you create a {.gitignore} file which consist of files and directory names which you want to be excluded from being uploaded to public repo